Reduce, Reuse and Recycle:

 Composting allows food to decompose naturally into fertile soil.
 Otherwise, food waste decomposing in a landfill without oxygen would create methane, a problematic greenhouse gas contributing to climate change.
 Learn more at epa.gov!

-Choose plant-based compostable dishware and flatware (rather than plastic or Styrofoam) for your next event and be sure to request a portable compost bin and pick up service through events services!
+Zero Waste Events: Choose compostable dishware and flatware (rather than plastic) for your next event and request a portable compost bin and pick up service through events services if you are a student group or work control if you are a department!
 The new SGA Green Paws fund allows student organizations to acquire plant based compostable materials at no additional cost.
+Learn more about planning green events: http://sustainability.umbc.edu/events/

 - Learn more about recycling at UMBC and take a look at the complete guide to recycling on campus